prauxim/numbWing/readme.md

 2. Some form of IDE,  e.g. pyCharm, is reccommended.
 For the normal reasons, plus a lot of long enums (e.g. ship/pilot names) are used so autocomplete is great.

-## Running the examples
+## Running example_run.py

-By default main() will execute first when you run example_run.py.
-Here you can keep your various method(function) calls.
-Use If statements or comments to turn call on/off.
+Use your IDE or command prompt to run example_run.py.
+This should execute the 3 example runs called from main().
+From here you can change parameter and comment/decomment functions, copy functions, change parameters, etc.
 ```
 def main():
 	...